TomRainbowRage/WebGLNetworkingUnity/README.md

 Enter this git link into the package manager to import the package with its dependencies.
 `https://github.com/TomRainbowRage/WebGLNetworkingUnity.git#v1.0.0`

-I cant figure out how to make unity git dependencies work so you have to scope the openupm for your project https://openupm.com/docs/getting-started.html#setup-the-scoped-registry
+I cant figure out how to make unity git dependencies work so you have to scope the openupm for your project before importing https://openupm.com/docs/getting-started.html#setup-the-scoped-registry

 Once imported attach the NetworkManagerPackets monobehaviour to a gameobject in the scene.